bactopia/bactopia/docs/usage-complete.md

 ### QC Reads Parameters
 ```
 QC Reads Parameters:
+    --skip_qc               The QC step qill be skipped and it will be assumed the inputs
+                                sequences have already been QCed.

+    --skip_error_correction FLASH error correction of paired-end reads will be skipped.

     --qc_ram INT            Try to keep RAM usage below this many GB
                                 Default: 3 GB